joehand/web-cartography/readme.md

 For everyone to get the most out of the class, I am proposing a few "rules" for asking questions on our Slack channel.

 * *10 min rule*: Spend ~10 minutes trying to answer your own question.
 Search the internet, read documentation, look for solutions in other code.
 The idea is that before you take 10 minutes of someone else's time, you should spend 10 minutes of your own time.
 * *Rubber duck first*: ask the question to a nice inanimate object or the Slack bot.
+This helps you ensure your framing of the question makes sense and helps to clarify it before taking someone else's time.

 ## Books & Reading